 The importance of nursery rhymes for the under 7’s

 We are passionate about nursery rhymes and feel their importance shouldn’t be overlooked in early years development.
-Every day in our classes we see first-hand how children benefit from singing and playing along to the simplest of rhymes.
+Each day in our classes, we see first-hand how children benefit from singing and playing along to songs and rhymes.

 Who can take part?

-Participants included: Primary Schools, Parents, Grandparents, Childminders, Nurseries, Preschools, Children’s Centres, Kindergartens, Home Educators, Parent and Toddler Groups, Health Visitors, Speech and Language Therapists, Trainee Teachers, Supply Teachers, Advisory Teachers, Play Schemes, After School Clubs, Preparatory Schools, College and University Students, Researchers, Early Years Practitioners, Crèches, Breakfast Clubs, Children’s Charities and Nannies.
-The above reflect the main participants, but by no means the only groups and individuals who took part in 2015.
+Previous participants: Primary Schools, Parents, Grandparents, Childminders, Nurseries, Preschools, Children’s Centres, Kindergartens, Home Educators, Parent and Toddler Groups, Health Visitors, Speech and Language Therapists, Trainee Teachers, Supply Teachers, Advisory Teachers, Play Schemes, After School Clubs, Preparatory Schools, College and University Students, Researchers, Early Years Practitioners, Crèches, Breakfast Clubs, Children’s Charities and Nannies.

 This list reflects the main participants, but by no means the only groups and individuals who have taken part previously.
 In a nutshell, if you are involved with or work with children under the age of 7 you are very welcome to get involved.